Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

     ![Preview all](../../Assets/Screenshots/EDI/Operation/ExportDefinitionPreviewAll.png "[Preview all]")-->

-3. Click the *Entity type* drop-down list and select the **Retail suite business document** resp. the **Retail suite business document position** entry.
-Alternatively, you can use any other data source or entity types that is suitable for sending the EDIFACT messages.
+3. Click the *Entity type* drop-down list and select the data sources you currently use for this definition, for example the **Retail suite business document** respectively the **Retail suite business document position** data source.

 4. Enter **31** in the *Primary identifier* field.